-AREA AND POPULATION.
+TERRITORY AND POPULATION.
 The territory encompasses the lands and islands within the area south of 60°S latitude lying between 20°W and 80°W longitude (approximately due south of the Falkland Islands and the Dependencies).
 It covers an area of some 660,000 sq. miles, and its principal components are the South Orkney and South Shetland Islands, the Antarctic Peninsula (Palmer Land and Graham Land) the Filchner and Ronne Ice Shelves and Coats Land.

-The British Antarctic Territory has no indigenous or permanently resident population.
+There is no indígenous or permanently resident population.
 There is however an itinerant population of scientists and logistics staff of about 300, manning a number of research stations.